-In addition, the Personally Liable Partner is authorized to purchase ordinary and/or preferred shares of the corporation at any time until April 7, 2024, up to a maximum proportion of 10 percent of the capital stock existing at the time the resolution is adopted by the Annual General Meeting or at the time the authorization is exercised, whichever is lower.
+According to the resolution of the Annual General Meeting of April 24, 2023, the Personally Liable Partner is, in addition, authorized to purchase ordinary and/or preferred shares of the corporation at any time until April 23, 2028, up to a maximum proportion of 10 percent of the capital stock existing at the time the resolution is adopted by the Annual General Meeting or at the time the authorization is exercised, whichever is lower.
 Equity derivatives (put and/or call options and/or forward contracts or a combination of such derivatives) can also be used for such purchase.
 The volume of all shares purchased using such derivatives must not exceed 5 percent of the capital stock existing at the time the resolution is adopted by the Annual General Meeting or at the time the authorization is exercised, whichever is lower.
-The term of the derivatives must not exceed 18 months in each case and shall be contracted such that, after April 7, 2024, it will not be possible to acquire treasury shares through exercise of such derivates.
+The term of the derivatives must not exceed 18 months in each case and shall be contracted such that, after April 23, 2028, it will not be possible to acquire treasury shares through exercise of such derivates.

 This authorization to purchase treasury shares can be exercised for any legal purpose.
 To the exclusion of the pre-emptive rights of existing shareholders, treasury shares may, in particular, be transferred to third parties for the purpose of acquiring entities or participating interests in entities.
 Treasury shares may also be sold to third parties against payment in cash, provided that the selling price is not significantly below the quoted market price at the time of share disposal.
-Treasury shares may also be offered for purchase or transferred to employees of the corporation and employees and members of corporate bodies of affiliated companies, in particular in connection with share-based payment schemes, including the Long-Term Incentive Plan 2020+.
+Treasury shares may also be offered for purchase or transferred to employees of the corporation and employees and members of corporate bodies of affiliated companies, in particular in connection with share-based payment schemes or employee share plans.
 The shares may likewise be used to satisfy warrants or conversion rights granted by the corporation.
 The Personally Liable Partner is also authorized, with the approval of the Shareholders' Committee and of the Supervisory Board, to cancel treasury shares without the need for further resolution by the General Meeting.